 Motorcycles do not provide the amount of rider protection that a car does.
 After all, a car has airbags and a sturdy frame surrounding passengers.

 Because of this lack of protection, there can be major injuries in the event of an accident, including the following:

 - Brain and traumatic head injuries

 Obviously, motorcycle riders who walk away from an accident with only cuts and bruises are often considered lucky.
 That said, there are many times when the cuts and bruises of a motorcycle accident accompany other injuries that are more severe.

 Because the injuries can be severe, medical treatment is typically needed.
 This can include hospital stays, doctor bills, physical therapy expenses, and more.
 With a slew of expenses, the driver of the motorcycle should not have to shoulder the financial burden if another party was at fault.

 To recover the damages you deserve, you need the help of a Pennsylvania motorcycle accident lawyer.
 An experienced attorney can help you prove fault.
 From there, you and your lawyer can assess the damages and pursue a personal injury claim.

 Were you injured in a motorcycle accident and suspect the other driver was at fault?
 Call the lawyers at Kardos, Rickles & Hand today and learn more about your rights to compensation.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.